 - The tips below are designed to help baking & bread making “novices”.
 Intermediate and advanced bread makers probably know most of these bread making tips.

-- This recipe is part of Bread Dad’s series on Easy Bread Recipes (such as recipes for extra soft white bread, multigrain bread and French bread).
+- This recipe is part of Bread Dad’s series on Easy Bread Recipes such as recipes for extra soft white bread, multigrain bread, bagels and French bread.

-- Important – The honey oat dough will initially look wetter than usual until the oat flakes can absorb the recipe’s moisture (the oats take longer than the flour to absorb liquid).
+- Important – The honey oat dough may initially look wetter than usual until the oat flakes can absorb the recipe’s moisture (oat flakes take longer than flour to absorb liquid).
 For example, if you are making dough with a bread machine, the dough during the first mixing/kneading cycle will look too wet.
 However, by the second (final) mixing/kneading cycle, the dough will look perfect.

 - Visitors – Why do you like to use honey instead of processed sugar in your breads & baked goods?
 Also what honey do you like to use?
 Please leave your honey thoughts & tips in the comment section below.